British Virgin Islands Yacht Charter | BVI Yacht Charter

 Power Catamarans

 Power catamarans have generous space with many amenities and water toys.
-Operating costs for fuel are lower.
 In addition, the ability to get into shallow anchorages is excellent due to the shallow drafts.

 The Latest Yacht Toys

-The yachts offer a variety of water toys, from snorkeling, tubing, paddle boarding, kayaking, water skiing, and sea scooters, and a few offer e-foils and kiteboarding.
-You can do as much or as little on your British Virgin Islands yacht charter as you desire.
+The yachts offer a variety of water toys.
+Choose from snorkeling, tubing, paddle boarding, kayaking, water skiing, and sea scooters.
+A few yachts also offer e-foils and kiteboarding.
+You can do as much or as little on your British Virgin Islands yacht charter as possible.

 Professional Crew